Skip to navigation Skip to content Skip to subnav

 • § 801.
 Medical care of inmates

-(a) The Department shall provide health care for inmates in accordance with the prevailing medical standards.
-When the provision of such care requires that the inmate be taken outside the boundaries of the correctional facility wherein the inmate is confined, the Department shall provide reasonable safeguards, when deemed necessary, for the custody of the inmate while he or she is confined at a medical facility.
+(a) Provision of medical care.
+The Department shall provide health care for inmates in accordance with the prevailing medical standards.
+When the provision of such care requires that the inmate be taken outside the boundaries of the correctional facility wherein the inmate is confined, the Department shall provide reasonable safeguards, when deemed necessary, for the custody of the inmate while the inmate is confined at a medical facility.

 (2) Within 24 hours after admission to a correctional facility, each inmate shall be screened for substance use disorders as part of the initial and ongoing substance use screening and assessment process.
 This process includes screening and assessment for opioid use disorders.